rusinikita/blog/content/post/diagrams-as-code-benefits/index.md

 - Get diagrams automatically from code or system configuration.

 As a professional software developer,
-I prefer to use PlantUML or Mermaid even in the early design stages.
+I prefer to use PlantUML or Mermaid, even in the early design stages.

-That allows me to quickly iterate the design by copying the current draft and making changes to it.
+That allows me to quickly iterate the design by copying and making changes to the current draft.